ArunSakthiAnandM/youtube-clone/README.md

 # youtube-clone
-Spring Boot backend, Angular frontend
+Spring Boot backend for a YouTube clone